 At the select committee on Wednesday, Mr Mallard pushed Mr Bush to explain the eulogy and said MPs were deciding whether to continue his salary, before storming out of the hearing after having further questions blocked by National MPs.

 The Deputy Police Commissioner later told reporters his words at the funeral were for the Hutton family - not for the public.

 Mr Mallard told Radio New Zealand's Morning Report programme on Thursday that the doors to the funeral were open and reporters were present, making the service clearly a public affair.

 He says in that situation, where there are a lot of people present, a private conversation should not be expected.

 Mr Mallard said the eulogy showed a severe lack of judgment and is a black mark on Mr Bush's career.

-Next story in Political: Submissions closing date on GCSB legislation extended
+Next story in Politics: Submissions closing date on GCSB legislation extended

 Copyright © 2013, Radio New Zealand